viscloud/labeler/README.md

 ### 2. Compile

-`labeler.cpp` requires boost program_options and OpenCV with Qt support.
+In addition to basic toolchain components, `labeler.cpp` requires boost program_options and OpenCV with Qt support.
 Most likely, you will need to compile Qt and OpenCV from source.
 If your environment is already set up, then skip to section 2.4.

 #### 2.1.
 Install boost program_options